terryTM/EmAlignment/README.md

 <code>python3 preprocessing.py</code>

-To specify different file paths for mouse embryos, change the paths defined line 115 and 116 of preprocessing.py
+To specify different file paths for mouse embryos, change the paths defined in line 115 and 116 of preprocessing.py